kk-digital/kcg-image-tools/README.md

 of those processed images, which are `image_path` , `image_name`, `image_blake2b_hash`, `image_size_bytes` , `image_dims_tuple`, `image_dims_string` and `unique_colors`.

 For more info about the tool and usage instructions check this [link](image-dataset-info)

+# ImageTaggingTool
+A standalone tool for tagging image datasets.

+given an image dataset directory and the tag tasks you need to apply for this dataset, the tool runs web UI can be accessed at  http://127.0.0.1:5000 with a grid of images taken from the image directory you have passed to be used for tagging depending on the task you choose, the tagged images metadata can be found in `data_output_directory` in `json` format.

+For more info about the tool and usage instructions check this [link](image-tagging-tool)

 # IntegerEncoder